 - Submit a FAFSA (if flagged for verification, additional documents will be required)

 - Demonstrate financial need (as determined by FAFSA calculation)

 - Meet Satisfactory Academic Progress

-Priority will be given to students who meet UW-Green Bay's priority application deadline, March 15 each year.
+Priority will be given to students who meet UW-Green Bay's preferred filing date (February 1) each year.
 A typical award amount is $2,000 and can vary based on a student's financial need eligibility.
 Work Study awards are awarded for the entire academic year and will be cancelled if a student is not employed within the first month of the fall semester.